 We love pool noodles!
-They’re bright, colorful, and make great manipulatives in reading, math, and beyond.
-Plus, this time of year, they’re so inexpensive to buy (you can even get them in bulk and shipped for free).
-Here are some of our favorite uses for pool noodles in the classroom.
+They’re bright, colorful, and make for great hands-on activities for reading, math, and beyond.
+Plus, this time of year, they’re so inexpensive to buy (you can even get them in bulk).
+Here are some of our favorite pool noodle uses for the classroom.

 Reading practice is always more fun with manipulatives.
 This is the original project we did for creative pool noodle uses at WeAreTeachers, and you all loved it!
 You can easily change it up to meet your classroom’s specific needs.
 Get the full instructions and watch the video here.